Q24/hawaii-packages/packages/oidc-implicit-core/README.md

 If the session is closed due to inactivity, the user must be logged out to protect the data still on the local computer from access by unauthorised parties.
 After redirecting to the logged out page, the authentication information will be removed.

+#TODO: is session alive does not lengthen session.
+This will only work with a specific implementation of CIAM.

 ```ts
 import {
   TokenService,